gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/client.rst

 UI Configuration
 ----------------

 Each GBD WebSuite project, as well as the main application, can have the ``client`` configuration, which provides various options for the client and describes its UI layout, so that you can turn specific UI elements on and off on a per-project basis.
+Additionally, you can add ``access`` blocks to specific elements to turn them on and off for specific users only.

 Example of the client configuration ::

     {

-        ## root UI element:

-        "tag": "ui",

         "options": {
             ## active sidebar tab is "Layers"